The Official Name Explanations Thread

 The official romanization in Japan is pretty much always "Darbura".
 Funimation once called him "Doubler" on official CD track titles, but they went with "Dabura" for their dub of the show.
 Viz went with "Dabra".

 His name is a pun on "Abracadabra".
 "Doubler" was always a mistranslation because if that were his name, then the katakana would have been ダブラー (Daburā).
 The katakana is ダーブラ (Dābura), so it should be "Darbra". ダー (Dā) would properly be translated as "Dah", "Dar", "Der", or "Dur".
-Since the pun is "abracadabra", it should be "Darbra".
+Since the pun is "abracadabra", it should be "Darbra" or "Dahbra".

 tl;dr His name is "Darbra" or "Dahbra", not "Dabra", "Dabura", "Darbura", "Doubler", etc.